Paint.NET

 Radius.
 This a measure of how strong the effect is.

-Gamma: Pre-set options in the dropdown list are sRGB (2.2), Linear (1.0) and Custom.
-Note: any change of the Gamma Exponent slider will change the list option to Custom.
-Pushing the gamma up has a "high key" effect where lighter tones start to dominate, while there is an apparent reduction in overall contrast.
-Dropping the gamma has a "low key" effect where darker tones get darker and contrast appears to increase.
+Gamma Boost: Raising the gamma value has a "high key" effect where lighter tones start to dominate, while there is an apparent reduction in overall contrast.
+Lowering the gamma value has a "low key" effect where darker tones get darker and contrast appears to increase.

-Quality: can be thought of as a fine-tuning of the blurring.
-Low Quality will reveal slightly more detail while a high Quality will soften detail.
+Quality: Can be thought of as a fine-tuning of the blurring.
+Low quality values will not look as good, but will render faster.

 Example - Effects > Blurs > Gaussian Blur